-[INSTRUCTIONS: Grantee must provide to the Commonwealth the primary location of performance under the award, including the city, State, and zip code including 4-digit extension.
-If performance is to occur in multiple locations, then Grantee must list the location where the most amount of the grant award is to be expended pursuant to the grant agreement.]
+[INSTRUCTIONS: Subrecipient must provide to the Commonwealth the primary location of performance under the award, including the city, State, and zip code including 4-digit extension.
+If performance is to occur in multiple locations, then Subrecipient must list the location where the most amount of the award is to be expended pursuant to the agreement.]